-LA Arts: English 4 or Hon.
-ENG 101/102 Social Studies: Government or Hon.
-POLS 101/Honors Government in Action
+LA Arts: English 4 or Hon ENG 243/COMM 110 Social Studies: Government or Hon.
+POLS 103/

+Honors Government

 TRANSFER CREDITS

 Students entering Eldon High School from schools that award credits differently from a seven credit per year schedule will be placed on the following conversion scale for determining the number of credits needed to graduate from Eldon High School.
 The total credits possible at the time of transfer from the former school plus the total possible that could be earned at Eldon at the time of enrollment will provide the total number of credits that the student could earn in four years.
 This number is then multiplied by .85 to arrive at the number of credits necessary to graduate.
 In addition, students must meet all state and local requirements.